The Great Give ® 2020 Nearly Doubles Previous Record

 Griswold Home Care match recipient, Christian Community Action (CCA), was grateful for the event because it will help CCA give greater support to meet immediate community needs:

-“CCA's commitment to offering help, housing and hope is deep and constant, especially these days, because of the nature of our emergency programs and services.
-This year’s Great Give afforded us the opportunity to tell our story about current needs, to engage donors in new ways and to strengthen and expand our outreach.
+“CCA's commitment to offering help, housing, and hope are deep and constant, especially these days, because of the nature of our emergency programs and services.
+This year’s Great Give afforded us the opportunity to tell our story about current needs, engage donors in new ways and strengthen and expand our outreach.
 We will be able to give greater support to the people we serve because of the generous and kind donations of so many people and the efforts of The Community Foundation to make it all possible.
 We are most, deeply, grateful,”

 said Rev. Bonita Grubbs, Executive Director at Christian Community Action, Inc.